Razyapoo/KGBClusteringDocumentation/clustering.md

 A [visual layout constraint](#visual-layout-constraint-glossary) defining [child-parent](#parent-child-or-child-parent-hierarchical-relationship-glossary) (resp. [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary)) relationships is expressed as an instance of the *browser:ChildParentLayoutConstraint* (resp. *browser:ParentChildLayoutConstraint*).
 Classes playing a child role (resp. parent role) are assigned using the *browser:childNodeSelector* (resp. *browser:parentNodeSelector*) property.
 Expansion property in expansion query (also a class of an expansion edge in the graph) is selected using the *browser:hierarchyEdgeSelector*.

-<h2 id="backend-configuration-implementation">Implementation</h3>
+<h3 id="backend-configuration-implementation">Implementation</h3>

 See the backend configuration example [here](https://github.com/linkedpipes/knowledge-graph-browser-configurations/blob/main/configurations/university-topic-map-with-constraints.ttl) (base configuration is [here](https://github.com/linkedpipes/knowledge-graph-browser-configurations/blob/main/configurations/university-topic-map.ttl)).

 ---

-<h1 id="frontend">Frontend script</h1>
+<h2 id="frontend">Frontend script</h2>

 We all know how zoom in/out works on mapping platforms such as [google maps](https://maps.google.com), maps.cz, etc. Zoom is used to increase or decrease the zoom level at a specific point and show more or less detail on a map.

-The [*"grouping of clusters"*](#grouping-of-clusters-glossary) extension of the original Knowledge Graph browser is inspired by such mapping platforms.
+The "grouping of clusters" extension of the original Knowledge Graph browser is inspired by such mapping platforms.

 The next few sections describe extensions to the main components of the source code.

+> **Note**
+> Implementation of each component extension is described in more detail directly in the code comments.

 <h3 id="extension-of-the-grapharea">Extension of the GraphArea.vue</h3>

-The original GraphArea component is extended with a checkbox that allows the user to choose whether to zoom or run the [*"grouping of clusters"*](#grouping-of-clusters-glossary) algorithm.
+The original GraphArea component is extended with a checkbox that allows the user to choose whether to zoom or run the [*"grouping of clusters"*](#grouping-of-clusters-KCluster) algorithm.

 <h3 id="extension-of-the-graphareastylesheetmixin">Extension of the GraphAreaStylesheetMixin.ts</h3>